librenms/librenms/doc/Extensions/Applications.md

 ```

 4. (Optional) Create a /etc/snmp/ss.json file and specify:
-a. "ss_cmd" - String path to the ss binary: ["/sbin/ss"]
+    1. "ss_cmd" - String path to the ss binary: ["/sbin/ss"]
-b. "socket_types"  - A comma-delimited list of socket types to include.
+    2. "socket_types" - A comma-delimited list of socket types to include.
 The following socket types are valid: dccp, icmp6, mptcp, p_dgr, p_raw, raw, sctp, tcp, ti_dg, ti_rd, ti_sq, ti_st, u_dgr, u_seq, u_str, udp, unknown, v_dgr, v_dgr, xdp.
 Please note that the "unknown" socket type is represented in /sbin/ss output with the netid "???".
 Please also note that the p_dgr and p_raw socket types are specific to the "link" address family; the ti_dg, ti_rd, ti_sq, and ti_st socket types are specific to the "tipc" address family; the u_dgr, u_seq, and u_str socket types are specific to the "unix" address family; and the v_dgr and v_str socket types are specific to the "vsock" address family.
 Filtering out the parent address families for the aforementioned will also filter out their specific socket types.
 Specifying "all" includes all of the socket types.
 For example: to include only tcp, udp, icmp6 sockets, you would specify "tcp,udp,icmp6": ["all"]
-c. "addr_families" - A comma-delimited list of address families to include.
+    3. "addr_families" - A comma-delimited list of address families to include.
 The following families are valid: inet, inet6, link, netlink, tipc, unix, vsock.
 As mentioned above under (b), filtering out the link, tipc, unix, or vsock address families will also filter out their respective socket types.
 Specifying "all" includes all of the families.
 For example: to include only inet and inet6 families, you would specify "inet,inet6": ["all"]
 ```
 {
     "ss_cmd": "/sbin/ss",